South Dakota Court Records

 Can I Get a Misdemeanor Removed from a Record in South Dakota?

-Yes, records on the arrests, charges, and/or convictions for certain misdemeanors can be expunged in South Dakota.
-A motion for expungement can be done under the following conditions:
+Yes, records on the arrests, charges, and/or convictions for certain misdemeanors may be expunged in South Dakota.
+A motion for expungement may be made under the following conditions:

 - A misdemeanor conviction with a penalty of not exceeding 30 days imprisonment, fines not exceeding $1,000, or both, may be automatically removed from background checks after 3 years.

-- A motion for expungement of other misdemeanor records can be filed after 10 years if all penalty conditions have been satisfied.
+- If all penalty conditions have been satisfied, a motion for expungement of other misdemeanor records can be filed after 10 years.

-- An immediate request may be made if the individual was found not guilty or acquitted of all the charges relating to a case.
+- If the individual was found not guilty or acquitted of all the charges relating to a case, an immediate request may be made.

-- The court decides that sealing a record will be in the best interest of the public and the arrested person.
+- The court decides that sealing a record is in the best interest of both the public and the arrested person.

 - Persons who were pardoned for convictions and five years had passed without the person committing subsequent crimes are eligible for expungement